Here is a long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

 💠 If you were approved recently: Everything No One Ever Tells You After You Get Approved

 💠 If you were approved a while ago: Everything No One Ever Tells You About Living on Disability

 💠 In most situations, your check will be at least $735 per month ($890 in California).
 If you think your check id lower then it should be, there may be a solution.
 Check out: How Come My Check is So Low?

 💠 It is not easy to survive on SSI, but it is possible.
 Check out: How to Survive on SSI

-💠 If you are sent an overpayment notice or if your Social Security check is lowered because of overpayment, you have the right to appeal or request a waiver: How To Deal with an Overpayment
+💠 If you are sent an overpayment notice or your check is being lowered: How To Deal with an Overpayment

 💠 There are several good options for escaping student loans: How to Escape the Crushing Weight of Student Loans

 💠 It may please you to know there are special rules in place that protect people on Social Security from debt collectors: How To Protect Your Social Security Check

 💠 If you are poor or disabled and paying debt from credit cards, medical bills, or other places, it’s good to know your options: How To Deal with Debt

 💠 If you are on disability, you are allowed to work and there are programs that can help you with working.
 There are also problems that can happen from working.
 Here’s the low down on How to Work Without (Too Much) Trouble